microsoft/go/eng/doc/fips/UserGuide.md

 **Parameters**

-`Key` is an AES key of length 16, 24, or 32 bytes.
+`key` is an AES key of length 16, 24, or 32 bytes.

 **Return values**

-`Cipher` implements the cipher.Block interface using an OpenSSL cipher function that depends on the `key` length:
+`cipher` implements the cipher.Block interface using an OpenSSL cipher function that depends on the `key` length:

 - If `len(key) == 16` then the cipher used is [EVP_aes_128_ecb](https://www.openssl.org/docs/man3.0/man3/EVP_aes_128_ecb.html).
 - If `len(key) == 24` then the cipher used is [EVP_aes_192_ecb](https://www.openssl.org/docs/man3.0/man3/EVP_aes_192_ecb.html).